Prototype-based HO switching layout on 6'X7.5' shelf

 Can you build a layout for me?

 the currently available packages is what I would call "easy to use".
-Here's a list of CAD programs.
+Here is some information on model railroad CAD software.